szypkiwonsz/Persons-Script/README.md

 ---
 ### Available commands
 ```
-Each command must be executed in the terminal from a folder "persons-script\persons>"
+Each command must be executed in the terminal from a folder "Persons-Script\persons>"
 ```
 ---
 Loads persons data from json file to the database